Explore Puerto Rico from the mountains to the sea.

 If the family is looking for a more challenging hike, start at the Mount Britton trail which leads up to Mount Britton Tower.
 From there, get on the El Yunque Peak trail which leads both to the Picachos trail and to El Yunque Peak for one of the most beautiful views of the rainforest and the easternmost coast of Puerto Rico.

-When driving back down the mountain you'll cross through a part of town called Palmer.
-This is where the US Forest Service information center known as El Portalito HUB: Palmer is located, while the main center El Portal is renovated.
-There are weekly rainforest-related activities and workshops offered which can be signed up for via their Facebook page.
-There are also many souvenir shops in the area, including Caribbean Trading Company, and restaurants such as Mi Vida Café, Lluvia Deli Bar, and Degree 18 Juice Bar which offers a vegan food menu, or enjoy artisanal local ice cream from Peccas Helado Artesanal.
+When driving back down the mountain you'll find El Portal, the US Forest Service information center, where they offer rainforest-related activities and workshops, as well as the occasional pop-up market organized by Vitrina Solidaria.
+There are also many souvenir shops in the area, including Caribbean Trading Company, and restaurants such as Mi Vida Café, Lluvia Deli Bar, and Degree 18 Juice Bar which offers a vegan food menu.

 If you're still in the mood for adventure, nearby there are two parks offering ziplining over the rainforest canopy: Rainforest Zipline Park and Junglequi Zipline Park.